Home / OMSAS Application Guide / OMSAS – University of Ottawa

 We may, at our discretion, refuse to accept future applications to the MD Program from a candidate who has submitted a false, misleading or fraudulent application in the past to any medical school.

-Once you accept an offer of admission to either of these programs, a transfer to the other program will not be permitted.
+• MD Program and MD/PhD Program: Once an offer of admission to either of these programs is accepted, transfers to the other program will not be permitted.

 Incomplete Applications